 Attribute Name Description The output folder of the test suite.
-The final report will be generated at [outputDir]/ outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes.
-The harness script must be an Ant script and it is the script which will be called for each test harnessScript by the test suite engine.
-It is called with a basedir located at output location of the current test.
+The final report will be generated at [outputDir]/ outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes. harnessScript The harness script must be an Ant script and it is the script which will be called for ea by the test suite engine.
+It is called with a basedir located at output location of the called with a basedir located